Dynasty (2017 TV series) season 5: Development

 Ahead of the season four premiere on The CW, Dynasty was renewed for a fifth season on February 3, 2021.
 The CW President and CEO Mark Pedowitz stated in a press release, "Though we’re just a few weeks into the new season, we wanted to get a strategic head start on next season with these early renewals, which allows our production teams to start laying out story arcs and hiring staff, and at the same time, continues to provide us with a strong, stable schedule to build on for next season."

-Season five will consist of 22 episodes.
+Season five consisted of 22 episodes.
 It was announced in May 2022 that the fifth season of Dynasty would be its last.

 Casting

 In August 2021, Eliza Bennett was cast as Amanda Carrington in a recurring role for season four, to become a series regular in season five.
 In January 2022, it was reported that Pej Vahdat had been cast as Dex Dexter for season five.
 In April 2022, Variety reported that Grant Show's former Melrose Place castmate Daphne Zuniga would appear on Dynasty as Sonya Jackson, a college friend of Blake's, debuting in the episode "A Friendly Kiss Between Friends".
 In May 2022, TVLine reported that Charisma Carpenter would guest star in the seventeenth episode as Fallon's former nanny, Heather.